HEIGVD-Course-PDI/pdi-lab-markov/README.md

 ### 2.1 Gillespie algorithm

 The Gillespie algorithm is a simulation algorithm that allows us to easily simulate this model.
-Instead of simulating all states and their transitions in contiuous time, it proceeds in repeat steps:
+Instead of simulating all states and their transitions in contiuous time, it proceeds in three steps:

 1. Compute the time until the next event.
 2. Determine which of the possible events has happened and update the state accordingly.